-We are pleased to invite you to attend the 2020 annual meeting of stockholders of Avid Bioservices, Inc. to be held at 14191 Myford Road, Tustin, California 92780 on October 20, 2020, at 10:00 A.M.
+We are pleased to invite you to attend the 2019 annual meeting of stockholders of Avid Bioservices, Inc. to be held at 14191 Myford Road, Tustin, California 92780 on October 9, 2019, at 10:00 A.M.
 (PDT).
 The meeting will be held for the following purposes:

-- (1) To elect seven directors to serve on our Board of Directors until our 2021 annual meeting of stockholders, with each director to hold office until his or her successor is duly elected and qualified or until his or her earlier death, resignation or removal; - (2) To ratify the appointment of Ernst & Young LLP as the independent registered public accounting firm of the Company for the fiscal year ending April 30, 2021; - (3) To approve, on an advisory basis, a non-binding resolution approving the compensation of the Company's named executive officers, as described in the Proxy Statement under "Compensation Discussion and Analysis" and "Executive Compensation"; and - (4) To conduct any other business properly brought before the 2020 annual meeting and any adjournment or postponement thereof.
+- (1) To elect six directors to serve on our Board of Directors until our 2020 annual meeting of stockholders, with each director to hold office until his or her successor is duly elected and qualified or until his or her earlier death, resignation or removal; - (2) To ratify the appointment of Ernst & Young LLP as the independent registered public accounting firm of the Company for the fiscal year ending April 30, 2020; - (3) To approve, on an advisory basis, a non-binding resolution approving the compensation of the Company's named executive officers, as described in the Proxy Statement under "Executive Compensation"; - (4) To approve an amendment to our 2010 Employee Stock Purchase Plan to extend its term for an additional five years to October 21, 2025 and make certain other changes as described in Proposal No. 4; and - (5) To conduct any other business properly brought before the 2019 annual meeting and any adjournment or postponement thereof.

-Our Board of Directors has fixed the close of business on August 24, 2020 as the record date for the 2020 annual meeting.
-Only stockholders of record on August 24, 2020 are entitled to notice of and to vote at the 2020 annual meeting.
+Our Board of Directors has fixed the close of business on August 14, 2019 as the record date for the 2019 annual meeting.
+Only stockholders of record on August 14, 2019 are entitled to notice of and to vote at the 2019 annual meeting.
 Further information about voting rights and the matters to be voted upon is presented in the accompanying proxy statement.